engineerbaz/BAZ-learns/Cloud_Architect/05_Storage_HuaweiCloud.md

 `mkdir /mounting-point` create directory for mounting point ``mount -t nfs -o vers=3 timeo=600 file-sys-domain-name mount-point`` mount File System to server (Linux Server using NFS v3)

+For unmount the file system and delete , Run ``unmount /mount-point``

 **For Windows** Using CIFS
 Start --> right click Computer --> Map Network drive <br> Write ``\\file-sys-domain-name\path``

+For unmount, Do right Click and click *disconnect*

+--
+Using SFS
+Multiple VPCs can be configured for an SFS file system so that servers belonging to different VPCs can share the same file system

+--

 #### Usuage of SFS
 **Sharing data between Linux & Windows ECSs** <br>